akwiatkowski/crystal_api/README.md

 ### Custom API

 Please check [short sample](https://github.com/akwiatkowski/crystal_api/tree/master/spec/apis/payments).
-This is API for money transfers.
-User has its account and assigned payments: incoming (external money transfer), outgoing (user withdraw money), transfer (user's account money to another user).
+This is money transfers API.
+User has its account and assigned payments: incoming (external transfered money to system), outgoing (user withdraw money), transfer (user's account money transfered to another user's account).

-### Rails like methods
+### Rails like model methods

-At this moment I'm refactoring and adding code to easier DB operations.
+At this moment I'm refactoring and adding code for easier DB operations.
 Readme will be updated after that moment.

 ## Contributing